igorski/efflux-tracker/README.md

 KNOWN BUGS
 ----------

- * cutting a selection removes rows from the pattern track list template (not the model, happened in ES5-ES6 migration)
  * pitch down automation works in reverse...
  * altering delay time only works from module parameter automation, not when dragging its slider in the instrument editor...
  * When adding a note or module change to a track, by default it should use the instrument of the previous note in the lane